turingschool/backend-curriculum-site/module2/lessons/active_record_associations_tdd.md

 `rails g migration CreateArtists name:string`

 The migration generator creates a migration and if we follow the working convention for rails the migration will be pre-populated.
+Additionally, we can add `t.timestamps` into the `create_table` block inside the migration to create timestamps.

-Let's look at the migration inside of `db/migrate`:
+Let's look at the migration inside of `db/migrate`.
+It should look like this:

 ```ruby
 class CreateArtists < ActiveRecord::Migration[5.1]